 The Institute of Reminiscence cements Artcore’s position, not only as a cultural hub for the East Midlands area, but as a vital resource for artists and communities alike.

-The Institute of Reminiscence is on at Artcore between 15th March – 14th April 2019.
+The Institute of Reminiscence was at Artcore between 15th March – 14th April 2019.

 Images are courtesy of Artcore.